 Fluoridated milk is no different to normal milk, except it includes a tiny bit of fluoride, which is safe to drink and helps keep kids' teeth healthy, as part of a good dental regime.
 Fluoridated milk is safe to drink.

 The level of tooth decay in Blackpool is really high and lots of kids are suffering because of it.

 41% of 5 year olds in Blackpool have tooth decay (the England average is 28%).
 Every year, 400 kids are sent to hospital to have teeth removed.
 These figures are huge, and we have to do something to improve dental health in Blackpool.

-Fluoridated milk will be offered to all primary school children in year 1 and above from 7 November 2016.
+Fluoridated milk has been offered to all primary school children in year 1 and above since 7 November 2016.

 Tooth brushing and fluoride drops